arn008/kubernetes-workshop/advanced.en.md

 3. Secrets & ConfigMaps

 ### 1. Autoscale
 Deploy an pod(through an deployment) with the playground image (`rubenernst/kubernetes-playground:1.0.2`).
 1 replica.
-Also create an service (doesn't have to be an external).
+Also create a service (doesn't have to be an external).

 Create an autoscale.
-This can be done through an HorizontalPodAutoscaler yaml definition, but can be done more easily by:
+This can be done through a HorizontalPodAutoscaler yaml definition, but can be done more easily by:

 `kubectl autoscale deployment <deployment name> --cpu-percent=50 --min=1 --max=10`